 To account for the global demand of pork products, the U.S. was home to approximately 72 million hogs and pigs as of 2022.
 That year, Iowa was the state with the highest inventory, resulting in approximately 23 million hogs and pigs.
 This was followed far behind by Minnesota, which held a little over a third of what Iowa held that year.
 Pork production in the U.S. has generally increased since the 2000s.
 In 2022, the U.S. produced about 27 billion pounds of commercial pork.

 U.S. pork trade & retail

-U.S. pork exports have generally increased since 2007, and in 2021 the total carcass weight of pork exports exceeded seven billion pounds.
+U.S. pork exports have generally increased since 2007, and in 2022 the total carcass weight of pork exports exceeded six billion pounds.
 In the last decade, the U.S. exported more pork and pork products than it imported.
-In 2021, the import of pork products to the U.S. significantly increased from the year before and was valued at 1.57 billion U.S. dollars.
+In 2022, the import of pork products to the U.S. significantly increased from the year before and was valued at 1.84 billion U.S. dollars.
 Domestically, pork still remains a popular food item.
-The retail sales of fresh pork in the U.S. fell behind fresh poultry and beef in 2021, generating 7.1 billion U.S. dollars.
+The retail sales of fresh pork in the U.S. fell behind fresh poultry and beef in 2022, generating 7.3 billion U.S. dollars.
 The cut of pork with the highest sales share in the U.S. was pork loin, which accounted for almost 50 percent of all sales.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.